SAP-archive/cloud-concur-expenses-analyzer-ext/README.md

 #### Configure and Use the Default Sandbox Partner Application

-You log in in Concur using the credentials of the company registered there.
+You log in Concur using the credentials of the company registered there.
 You need to have an Administrator authorization to configure partner applications.

 1. Go to _Administration_ > _Company_ > _Web Services_ > _Register Partner Application_.
 You already have the default sandbox partner application there.
 Double-click on it.
 2. Set the checkbox **Expense Report - Add, Approve, or Update Expense Reports APIs**